G-Core/product-documentation/documentation/cdn/logs/raw-logs-export-cdn-resource-logs-to-your-storage.md

   <tr>
     <td>$upstream_cache_status</td>
     <td>MISS</td>
-    <td>Status of a requested file in CDN cache:<br>- HIT is a status of a response served from CDN cache.<br>- STALE is a status of an outdated response that failed to update because an origin was not responding or responding incorrectly.<br>- UPDATING is a status of an outdated response that is still updating since a previous request.<br>- REVALIDATED is a status of a response that is identical to the one on an origin based on the proxy_cache_revalidate directive.<br>- EXPIRED is a status of a response that has expired in cache, but still matches the one on an origin.
-A request has been sent to an origin for re-caching.<br>- MISS is a status of a response that has been served directly from an origin, rather than from cache.<br>- BYPASS is a status of a response for the first file request after clearing the cache.<br>Note: this status appears when the file is requested by each CDN server.<br>When one CDN server requests a file for the first time, it will have the BYPASS status.<br>When the same server requests the file again, the status will be changed to HIT.<br>When another CDN server requests the file, it will again have the BYPASS status.<br></td>
+    <td>Status of a requested file in CDN cache:
+    <br> HIT is the status of a response served from the CDN cache.
+    <br> STALE is the status of an outdated response that failed to update because an origin was not responding or responding incorrectly.
+    <br>UPDATING is the status of an outdated response that is still updating since a previous request.
+    <br>REVALIDATED is the status of a response that is identical to the one on an origin based on the proxy_cache_revalidate directive.
+    <br>EXPIRED is the status of a response that has expired in cache but still matches the one on an origin.
+A request has been sent to an origin for re-caching.
+    <br>MISS is the status of a response that has been served directly from an origin rather than from a cache.
+    <br>BYPASS is the status of a response for the first file request after clearing the cache.
+This status appears when the file is requested by each CDN server.
+    <br>When one CDN server requests a file for the first time, it will have the BYPASS status.
+    <br>When the same server requests the file again, the status will be changed to HIT.<br>When another CDN server requests the file, it will again have the BYPASS status.<br></td>
   </tr>
   <tr>
     <td>$upstream_response_length</td>